Tubes at Nematoplexus

 term "branch-knot" was

 accepted as if it could explain how the tubes are

 is probably not relevant but must be mentioned here that the "knot" in

 Fig.1 is peculiar as it is really two knots near each other.
 The

 upper one is traversed by a big straight crack, which has provided

 illuminate half the knot

-with reflected light such that a rare sight has become visible in
+with reflected light from behind such that a rare sight has become

 Fig.2: A kind of

-foot of a spiralling tube below left is seen connected to a kind of
+foot of a spiralling tube below right is seen connected to a kind of

 spiralling tube apparently